robertoostenveld/aston-beamforming-workshop/fieldtrip/report/20170606/README.md

 Ideally, the color-coded distribution of the inverse solution should have its peak at the crosshair.

+This report is organized as follows:

+The main sections correspond to dipole strength
+- 1000 nAm dipole
+- 200 nAm dipole
+- 100 nAm dipole
+- 20 nAm dipole

+Each main sections is split over the different dipole locations
+- dip05 (superficial)
+- dip06
+- dip07
+- dip08 (deep)

+For each dipole strength and location there are figures for
+- RV
+- LCMV

 ## 1000 nAm dipole

 ### Residual variance scan, -log10()